Geod24/merkle-tree/README.md

 # Merkle Tree infrastructure

-This is a simple Merkle Tree implementation with Python.
+A Merkle Tree implementation with Python.
 To be implemented in C++ / D.
-Last updated on 2020-04-24.
+Last updated on 2020-04-25.
 *Korean version: [한국어](README_ko.md)*

 ## Table of Contents